 - an industry-leading sanitation program to ensure our plants are as safe as we can make them

 - a microbiological testing program that seeks to target and destroy bacteria and other hazards before they pose a risk

 - a company culture that puts food safety first every single day

 We believe deeply that you manage what you measure.
 In 2017, we set ambitious new goals for our food safety and quality programs.
 We established the Food Safety Incident Rate (FSIR) and a Quality Incident Rate (QIR).
 For FSIR, we measure a number of factors including recalls, pathogen occurrence, regulatory non-conformance incidents, and consumer complaints for food safety-related issues.
 For QIR, we measure quality recalls and withdrawals and consumer complaints for quality.

 These two indexed values are calculated each month for every manufacturing site.
 Sites compare their performance to inspire further progress and to learn from each other.

 We continuously seek ways to improve our program.
-We’re pleased that our food safety and operational teams exceeded our goals – and we’ve set tough new ones for 2022!
+We’re pleased that our food safety and operational teams exceeded our goals in 2022!

 Introducing our inaugural